 Aaron was in his "pirates phase” at the time, so the whole fort Castillo de San Marcos

 .
-Here history fleshes out as costumed demonstrators involve kids in colonial cooking, candle making, blacksmithing, wool spinning and the likes.
+Here history fleshes out as costumed demonstrators involve kids in musket firing, blacksmithing and the likes.
 For more hands-on history, visit three different St. Augustine eras at the Old Florida Museum

 , where kids can write with a quill, grind corn and scrape out a dugout canoe with oyster shells.

 What does Aaron remember most fondly about that first visit?
 The oddities at Ripley’s Believe It or Not!

 and mammoth Gomek, the then-alive, now preserved monster croc at St. Augustine Alligator Farm Zoological Park